 The anaerobic fermentation technique is native to wine-making that slowly draws out the flavour in each individual cherry as the CO2 penetrates the skins to affect unique chemical reactions.
 Natural Anaerobic means the whole cherries are fermented in stainless steel tank.
 After controlled fermentation, the cherries are resurrected from their gassy chambers and laid to rest on raised beds.

 Moises began producing Naturals 3 or so years ago, initially only starting with 30 bags.
 Drying Natural coffees is very difficult in Marcala because of the humid climate and the rain experienced during the drying period.
 Moises has worked hard over the years to perfect the process, and in doing so has also shown Fabio, his father-in-law, the same techniques.
 Where they are processing the coffees as Naturals, they are picking ripe cherries and drying them on covered raised beds.
 Initially, the layer of cherry must be thin and as the coffee dries you can increase the thickness of the drying cherry.
 Cherry can take 20-40 days to dry depending on the temperatures.

 The cherries were dried on the patio, and raised beds in the sun or shade for 11 – 20 days.
 The coffees are piled up and covered when it's hard sun during midday, when it rains and at night.

 This coffee is exceptionally sweet!
-You'll get the cherry juicy mouthfeel and sticky sweetness of rum raisin, finish with a dark chocolate aftertaste.
+You'll get the cherry juicy mouthfeel and sweetness of rum raisin, finished with a dark chocolate aftertaste.
 No doubt a great coffee from multiple award winning coffee farmers!

 Sign up to get the latest stories about coffee, brewing tips and more..